padangy/dear-diary/README.md

-## :memo::scroll: DearDiary:sparkler::sparkles:
+# :memo::scroll: DearDiary:sparkler::sparkles:

-## Welcome to DearDiary Project -- For your thoughts and expression!
+## Welcome to the DearDiary Project -- For your thoughts and expression!

 ## About